 - Nottingham Park Light Upgrade: The existing lights were originally installed in 1980 and show signs of wear and tear along with not being energy efficient.
 The program will replace the lights with modern, LED bollard fixtures, similar to the ones installed around the pavilion and Main Street Mall.
 This is the second phase of a multi-year project and will install the bollards on the southside of the park.
 The budget is $185,000.

 - Annual Paving/Road Improvements: The Town’s annual street resurfacing and pavement maintenance program generally consists of asphalt overlays, slurry seals and related surface treatments such as curb and gutter, storm drainage repair, ADA Ramp updates and guardrail replacement or adjustment.
 The program includes a 5-year slurry seal rotation and 20-year rebuild rotation for the roads.
 The paving locations are determined annually based on the Asphalt Paving Association rating system.
-2019 projects include paving Eaglebend Drive and 2020 projects include West Benchmark Road and Mikaela Way .
+2020 projects include paving Eaglebend Drive, Yoder Avenue and West Benchmark Road.

 - Avon Stormwater Quality Vault: The strategic plan states that the water quality in the Eagle River is high priority for the Town and its vitality.
 A stormwater quality underground vaults that will collect pollutants including trash, oils and other pollutants before they are discharged to the river.
 The vaults will be located on the east and west sides of Avon Road before it discharges into the river.
 The budget is $231,000.

 - Nottingham Road Debris Flow Study and Implementation: Currently after large rainstorms, the runoff transports large amounts of mud and debris on Nottingham Road, overwhelming the ditches and closing the road.
-This project started with a study analyzing the drainages and proposing remediation alternatives.
-In 2018 and 2019 project will be implemented that will reduce the amount of sediment deposited on Nottingham Road, causing road closures.
+This project started with a study analyzing the drainages and proposing remediation alternatives and will likely continue through 2025.
 The budget is $450,000.